kalebruscitti/kalebruscitti.github.io/_posts/2024-11-24-math-studying.md

 Begin by skimming through your course or lecture notes, and making a list of all the definitions in the course.
-For example, in a first calculus class, this might include `convergent sequence, cauchy sequence, continuous at x, derivative f'(x), even function, odd function,...`.
+For example, in a first calculus class, this might include
+> convergent sequence, cauchy sequence, continuous at x, derivative
+> f'(x), even function, odd function,...

 Then, for each item in your list, find the definition and write it down, in full.
 For example, you should be able to write "A sequence $\{x_i\}$ in